johnstonjs/easyldap/README.md

 5. Cache User information on Client Systems to mitigate LDAP Server downtime
 6. Create User Home Directories on first login to each Client System

-This configuration are intended for a small number of Users (< 100) with a similar number of Groups.
+This configuration is intended for a small number of Users (< 100) with a similar number of Groups.
 It should be extensible beyond that, but has not been tested.